mdemon44/website_owner_info/README.md

    - Some domains have restricted WHOIS information
    - Tool will continue with other data extraction

-3. **Website blocking requests**
-   - Some sites have anti-bot protection
-   - Tool will skip and continue to next website

 ### Virtual Environment Issues

 ```bash